Menu

 Art should enable the children to communicate what they see, feel and think.

 At St Gregory's, children are given the opportunity to experiment with their ideas, use of colour, texture, form, pattern and different materials and processes.
-This enables them to develop and secure their skill base and become confident in drawing, painting, sculpture and other art & craft design techniques.
+Using the Kapow scheme of work, it enables them to develop and secure their skill base and become confident in drawing, painting, sculpture and other art & craft design techniques.

 Children are encouraged to use their skills to create their own independent works of art, craft and design.
 In order to achieve their best work, the students will have access to a range of good quality resources that will support each topic.